Brothers Complete Dog Food receives the Advisor’s top rating of 5 stars.

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient includes turkey meal, another protein-rich meat concentrate.
+The second ingredient includes turkey meal, another protein-rich meat concentrate.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.